mrbjarksen/principal-type/README.md

 This was made alongside the project *Tagskiptur lambda-reikningur* for the course STÆ402G Samæfingar í stærðfræði, University of Iceland, in Spring 2023.

+The unification algorithm can be found in `src/Language/SimpleTypes/Substitution.hs` (`unifier`), and the principal type algorithm can be found in `src/Language/SimpleTypes/Inference.hs` (`principalPair`).

 ## Installation

 To install this tool, the build tool Cabal is required, along with a Haskell compiler.